Urobotos/Sandworm/README.md

 Benefit: No more empty layers on printed parts after a pause.

 <h3>Copy and Paste Config Files: </h3>
-Copy all .cfg files (from config folder) and paste them into your printer config directory: (When asked if you want to overwrite the printer.cfg file, select yes):<br> home\biqu\printer_data\config\ <br>
+Copy the entire contents of the Config folder (including subdirectories) with .cfg files here and paste them into your printer's config directory, <br>
+(choose yes when asked if you want to overwrite the printer.cfg file), to the a path that will look something like this:<br> home\biqu\printer_data\config\ <br>

 <h3>PrusaSlicer - START and END gcodes: </h3>